 So, let's compile this program.
 After typing it in, hit FCTN 9 twice, get the EDITOR menu and elect to save it to disk.
 Your main work disk should have plenty of room without disk swapping, After saving to Disk 1, hit FCTN 9 again to get the main E/A menu.
 Chose Option 5 to "RUN PROGRAM FILE'.
-The three compiler files, which I have renamed UTIL1, UTIL2 and UTIL3 run out of Option 5, not Option 3 (which runs D/F8Ø files).
-When you are prompted for "Program Name:" you only have to hit enter since you have changed your compiler files to UTILL - 3.
-The default name for E/A 5 is UTIL1 and loaded will be files those You mee why I renamed automatically. them.
+The three compiler files, which I have renamed UTIL1, UTIL2 and UTIL3 run out of Option 5, not Option 3 (which runs When you are prompted D/F8Ø files). for "Program Name:" you only have to hit enter since you have changed your compiler files to UTIL1 - 3.
+The default name for E/A 5 is UTIL1 and files will he loaded those You see why I renamed automatically. them.
 You will then be prompted by the c99 compiler (prompts will vary depending on which version of c99 you use) for an input file name.
 Type "DSK1.filename" (filename being generic for whatever you called the file you typed in and saved to disk).
-You will then be prompted for an Call name. it file output "filename/C", just to remind yourself that it is a compiled file.
+You will then be prompted for an file output name.
+Cali it "filename/C", just to remind yourself that it is a compiled file.
 Then, hit ENTER and you are off and running.
-The compiler will tlash each function name on the screen as it is compiled to show you where you are in the You should see only "main" program. if you are compiling the first program and "main" then "doit" if you are compiling the second program.
+The compiler will flash each function name on the screen as it is compiled to show you where you are in the You should see only "main" program. if you are compiling the first program and "main" then "doit" if you are compiling the second program.
 If an error is encountered, you will be told.
 We'll assume that you typed these short routines in without error for now.
 It shouldn't take long.
 You are told to press enter to continue after the compiler is done.

 Now what?
 If you catalog your disk now, you should see the initial source code file you typed in and saved with a second filename called "filename/C".
 Both should be D/V80.
 You have one more step to do before the program can be run.
-What the compiler produced was assembly language source code.
-Like all source code. it has to be Get to the main E/A menu assembled. and choose Option 2, Assemble.
+What the compiler produced language source code. was assembly Like all source code, it has to be assembled.
+Get to the main E/A menu and choose Option 2, Assemble.
 When asked to "Load Assembler?" hit "Y" to load the E/A assembler files (ASSM1 and ASSM2).
 Since we placed these on the work disk, they should load right in without swapping disks.
 You are